Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Conclusions and Discussion

 \section{Conclusions and Discussion}

-We developed time-dependent degree-corrected stochastic block models and used them to analyze daily commute patterns in bicycle-sharing systems in Los Angeles, San Francisco, and New York City.
+We presented two types of time-dependent stochastic block models and used them to reveal interesting structures in urban bicycle-sharing networks.
+We formulated these SBMs to account both for degree heterogeneity and for a balance between cumulative in-degrees and out-degrees of bicycle stations over the course of a day.
+(The latter feature reflects a classical axiom of Ravenstein \cite{ravenstein1885} that every current of human mobility has an associated countercurrent \cite{barbosa2018human}.)
 Our SBMs group stations based on their activity over time, allowing us to identify them with home and work roles.
 Work stations are characterized by inflow from home stations in the morning and outflow to home stations in the afternoon and evening, and residential stations have the opposite characterization.
-It is also sometimes possible to identify other roles, such as a Manhattan park block that combines residential and leisure/tourist behavior.
+It is also sometimes possible to identify other roles, such as a Manhattan park block that combines residential and leisure/touristic behavior.

-We found that many stations in our three focal cities serve a mixture of roles, which we captured with our mixed-membership SBM.
-However, in some cases, we observed that discrete-membership SBMs that use fewer parameters can provide a clearer picture of the usage patterns that are associated with each.
-We illustrated through case studies how our discrete and mixed-membership SBMs can provide complementary insights about the bicycle-sharing system behavior.
-We also demonstrated that applying a time-independent degree-corrected SBM on time-aggregate networks tends to divide stations into contiguous geographic groupings, rather than functional ones.
+We illustrated through case studies in Los Angeles, San Francisco, and New York City how our mixed-membership and discrete SBMs can provide complementary insights about transportation patterns in bicycle-sharing systems.
+We found that many bicycle-sharing stations in our three focal cities serve a mixture of roles, which we captured with our mixed-membership SBM.
+However, in some cases, we observed that discrete-membership SBMs that use fewer parameters provide a clearer picture of the usage patterns that are associated with each block.
+We also demonstrated the importance of time-dependence and degree correction in our models by comparing our results to time-independent and SBMs without degree correction.

-We evaluated our block labels by comparing them to city zoning maps.
-The home--work structure that we detected generally aligns well with the underlying zones.
-However, we found important deviations near major transit hubs.
-For example, we identified bicycle stations near Union Station in Los Angeles and the San Francisco Caltrain station as home stations because they have high outflow during the mornings and high inflow during the evenings, even though they are not located in residential areas.